armsves/ICDynamicCatssets/README.md

-ost NFT's point to off-chain assets using a static route and needed to be changed in case of need, with this project the assets will be generated dynamically on the server with the logic required.
+Most NFT's point to off-chain assets using a static route and needed to be changed in case of need, with this project the assets will be generated dynamically on the server with the logic required.

 I used the ic-pluto crate to create a static GET route and changed it to render an SVG according to logic, right now just the last number of the timestamp to show the concept of the project.